 Bcache, if you haven’t used it before, is a tricky beast.
 It actually moves the superblock of a partition up by 8KB and uses that space for specific metadata.
 One piece of this metadata is a UUID, so bcache can identify unique drives.
 And that makes perfect sense, in the physical world.
 It’s in the virtualized world that this becomes a problem.
 What happens when you snapshot a volume – bcache superblock and all – and attach it?

-Without any interaction, the kernel automatically mounts the drive, figuring it was also the backing device on the existing (running) bcache device, and appeared to start spreading writes randomly across both devices.
-As you can imagine, this is a problem, and began to trash the filesystem minute-by-minute.
-It seemed odd that it mounted a
+Without any interaction, the kernel automatically mounted the drive, figuring it was also the backing device on the existing (running) bcache device, and appeared to start spreading writes randomly across both devices.
+As you can imagine, this is a problem, and began to trash the filesystem minute-by-minute, but we didn’t know it was doing this.
+It seemed odd that it had mounted a

 bcache1 drive, but we were not immediately alarmed.
 No errors were thrown, and writes continued to succeed.
 We start migrating data to the zpool.